KenticoDevTrev/MVCCaching/README.md

 # Installation

 1. Install the Nuget Package `XperienceCommunity.MVCCaching` on your MVC.Net Core application.
-  - If you have Kentico-Agnostic libraries and need to implement the basic interfaces (such as `ICacheKey`) or leverage the Automatic DI, you can add the `MVCCaching.Base.Core` nuget package.
+  - If you have Kentico-Agnostic libraries and need to implement the basic interfaces (such as `ICacheKey`) or leverage the Automatic DI, you can add the `MVCCaching.Base.Core` nuget package, and for any razor-enabled project, `MVCCaching.Base.Core.Components`.

 3. On your IServiceCollection, add MVCCaching and optionally the automatic Dependency injection:
 ```csharp